department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 ------

-## How do I find and submit a VA DBQ?
+## How do I find and submit a VA DBQ form?

 Follow the steps below to find and submit your DBQ.